srguiwiz/inflation/README.md

 - between currencies of countries.

-The US and Canadian inflation calculators have been configured for their single currency, respectively.
+The US, Canadian, and Swiss inflation calculators have been configured for their single currency, respectively.
 A historical currency switch is handled correctly in the German and Austrian calculators, as an example.
 The code for multiple currencies is present equally in all calculators.

 This calculator is optimized for certain uses.